The plastic waste problem is a growing global concern. Let’s understand its implications and how we can reduce it.

 Plastics have a mixed impact on global warming.
 Petroleum is used to make most plastics.
 If the plastic is burned, it contributes to carbon emissions; if it is buried, it acts as a carbon sink.

-Most plastics are resistant to many natural degradation processes due to their chemical structure, which makes them durable.
+Most plastics are resistant to many natural degradation processes due to their chemical structure.
 The Great Pacific Garbage Patch is the ultimate representation of the plastic waste problem.
 It is a swirl of plastic garbage the size of Texas drifting in the Pacific Ocean and going to last centuries.

 Plastic presence is not just limited to the sea’s surface but also lands up in fishes and marine animals.
 Several reports and images of an animal autopsy show the presence of plastic in their stomachs.
 1 in 3 fish caught for human consumption now contains plastics in some form.